'I Hate My Child': Is The Feeling Normal And What To Do About It?

 8. Hate the sin, but not the sinner

-may throw non-stop tantrums that can surely get on your nerves.
+Moody children may throw non-stop tantrums that can surely get on your nerves.
 However, remember that it is the child’s behavior that you loathe and not the child.
-This realization will help you deal with your troubled child with love and compassion.
+Explain to them calmly why acting out in frustration and anger is wrong instead of berating them for having no control over their emotions.
+This will help you deal with your troubled child with love and compassion.

 9. Do something together

-Amidst all the chaos, there will be times when you can connect with each other.
+Amidst all the chaos, there will be times when you can connect.
 Identify those times and try to do something you both enjoy.
 If both of you love watching football together, then catch up on a game together.
 Such activities together will go a long way in reducing the enmity between you and your child.

 10. Stay positive